-In order to achieve proper visibility and bookability, you need insights for several parameters.
+In order to achieve proper visibility and bookability, you need real insights for several parameters.

-To know more about what might impact your ROI, get in touch with us for a
+To know more about what might impact your ROI and how to approach Metasearch Marketing,

-Instead, they’re advertising platforms for hotels and OTAs to market inventory.
+Instead, they are advertising platforms for hotels and OTAs to market inventory.

 or a way to research hotels available for desired dates.